EcutDavid/sp-balls/README.md

 ## Browser support
 Support:
 Mac: Chrome, Safari.
-IPhone 5S: Chrome, Safari, Wechat browser
+IPhone 5S: Chrome, Safari, Wechat browser, Firefox.

+Not Support:
+Mac: Firefox.

+Haven't test other browsers, if you find this app not working in your browser, please tell me, thanks in advance!